You are currently viewing Naturalized Canadian Citizen

 2. Access to Social Benefits

-Citizens receive full access to healthcare, education, employment insurance, and other social programs.
+Full access to healthcare, education, and social programs.

 3. Canadian Passport